 - The minor was not actually irritated or disturbed by your conduct

-- Misdemeanor Molesting or Annoying a Minor-Punishable by a fine not more than $5,000 and 1 year in the California state prison or county jail.
+- Misdemeanor Molesting or Annoying a Minor — Punishable by a fine not more than $5,000 and one year in the California state prison or county jail.

-- Molesting or Annoying a Minor after a previous felony conviction involving a child-punishable by imprisonment in the state prison for 2,4 or 6 years
+- Molesting or Annoying a Minor after a previous felony conviction involving a child — punishable by imprisonment in the state prison for two, four or six years

 In addition, under Megan's Law, all those who are convicted of a sex crime must also register as a sex offender for the remainder of their lives.
 Molesting or annoying a minor falls under this category and can haunt you forever.

-The San Mateo County criminal defense lawyers at Ahmed & Sukaram know how to successfully fight child molestation charges.
-Your defense attorney will need to investigate all aspects of the incident, including any possible motivation the victim (or their parents) may have.
-Many people are wrongly accused every year by victims who are unnaturally motivated by greed, money or fame.
-Because of this, your attorney will need to review the minor's mental history, their parent's history and interview any witnesses who may be able to testify on your behalf.
+We know how to successfully fight child molestation charges.
+Your defense attorney will need to investigate all aspects of the incident, including any possible motivation the victim (or his or her parents) may have.
+Many people are wrongly accused of sex crimes every year by victims who are unnaturally motivated by greed, money or fame.
+Because of this, your attorney will need to review the minor's mental history, his or her parents' history and interview any witnesses who may be able to testify on your behalf.

-Additionally, the San Jose defense attorneys at Ahmed & Sukaram will need to determine if you were aware that the child was under 18 at the time of the incident.
-If the minor misrepresented themselves or was found in an "over 18 club" at the time of the incident, your California defense attorney will fight to have the charges dismissed all together.
+Additionally, we will need to determine if you were aware that the child was under 18 at the time of the incident.
+If the minor misrepresented himself or herself or was found in an "over 18 club" at the time of the incident, your California defense attorney will fight to have the charges dismissed all together.

 At Ahmed & Sukaram, your future is our top concern.
 The police and the prosecution have no trouble twisting the facts to suit their needs.
-As such, you can find yourself convicted of a sex crime-you did not commit.
-If you are charged with molesting or annoying a minor in the State of California, contact the dynamic legal team of Ahmed & Sukaram.
-Your future and your reputation depend on the outcome of your case-therefore, you need a defense attorney who is ready to fight for you.
+As such, you can find yourself convicted of a sex crime you did not commit.
+If you are charged with molesting or annoying a minor in the state of California, contact the dynamic legal team of Ahmed & Sukaram.
+Your future and your reputation depend on the outcome of your case.